This playbook defines the standard workflow for adding new options/models without breaking YAML->C contract consistency.

 - Prefer structured schema first; use passthrough only for advanced/temporary gaps.

-- Keep defaults in one place and preserve backward compatibility when keys are absent.
+- Keep defaults in one place, and prefer explicit rejection over temporary compatibility aliases when contracts change.

 - Reject unsupported shapes early in Python validation (for example, list-vs-scalar contract mismatches).